redhat-ai-dev/model-catalog-example/readme.md

 ### Model Server Metadata

-The following metadata is stored for each model in the catalog:
+The following metadata is stored for each model server in the catalog:

 | Name                             | Type        | Description                                      | Catalog Implementation |
 | -------------------------------- | ----------- | -------------------------------------------------| ---------------------- |